manfredsteyer/2019_08_26/tddd_en.md

 In the shown example, a domain event could indicate that a passenger is now BOARDED.
 If this is interesting for other parts of the system they can execute specific logics.

-> For Angular developers familiar with Redux or Ngrx, domain events are *dispatched actions*!
+> For Angular developers familiar with Redux or Ngrx, domain events can be represented as *dispatched actions*!

 ## Domain-Driven Design and Micro Frontends?